Banking & Finance

 Align investments to activities that regenerate our relationship with energy, infrastructure, forests, farms, grasslands, biodiversity, rivers, oceans, human rights, and social justice.

-In the five years following the Paris Agreement, the world’s sixty biggest banks have invested $3.8 trillion in fossil fuels.
+In the five years following the Paris Agreement, the world’s sixty biggest banks have invested $3.8 trillion in fossil fuels, with the largest financier being the Royal Bank of Canada.
 G20 countries have provided more than $3.3 trillion in subsidies for fossil fuels since the Paris climate agreement.
 We are entrenched in the existing financial system as customers, pensioners, business owners, and governments.
 Our banking system is actively aiding in the destruction of our shared home.
 By investing in alignment with regenerative principles, we have an opportunity to put life back at the center of our imagination of “wealth.”

 Action Items